anomaly/prestans-docs/source/validation.rst

 * Serialized data in the body of the request, which is unpacked and made available for use to the handler
 * Data that's serialized down to the client as the response to each request.
 This is typically but not necessarily read back from persistent data stores.

-prestans allows each request handler to elegantly define the rules it wants to adhere to by declaring what we refer to as a ``VerbConfig`` (the Verb refers to the HTTP verb).
+Prestans allows each request handler to elegantly define the rules it wants to adhere to by declaring what we refer to as a ``VerbConfig`` (the Verb refers to the HTTP verb).

 .. _attribute_filters: